FE5qHs/Algorithm-problems/001 Occurrences of words/README.md

 # Occurrences of words
-Count the number of occurrences of a word in a file,ignores case
+Count the number of occurrences of words in a file,ignores case.